open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 ## 4.1.
 Device Portability

-The Open Headset Interconnect Standard allows a User to take their OHIS compliant Headset/Adapter to any OHIS compliant Radio/Adapter.
+The Open Headset Interconnect Standard allows a User to take their OHIS compliant User device (headset or adapter) to any OHIS compliant Radio (or adapter).

 ### 4.1.1.
 Existing Standards in Ham Radio